 How do eggs emulsify your batter?

-Emulsification is one of the most important process when baking.
-Otherwise your baked good will separate while baking, leaving you with a greasy and unpleasant texture.
-In order to properly emulsify your batter, your eggs need to be whipped long enough to trap tiny air bubbles into the mixture.
-It is also very important to add the eggs to your batter before you add any of the dry ingredients like flour or else emulsification cannot occur.
+Emulsification is one of the most important processes when baking.
+Otherwise, your baked good will separate during baking, resulting in a greasy and unpleasant texture.
+To properly emulsify your batter, your eggs need to be whipped long enough to trap tiny air bubbles into the mixture.
+It is also essential to add the eggs to your batter before you add any of the dry ingredients, like flour, or else emulsification cannot occur.

 Egg Whites vs. Egg Yolks